rjanecek/guides/src/pages/java/access-modifiers/index.md

 Have you ever wanted to define how people would access some of your properties?
 You would not want anyone using your underwear.
 However, your close friends and relatives can use your sweater and maybe your car.

-Similarly to how you set a level of access to your posessions, Java controls access, too.
-You want to define the access level for variables, methods and classes depending on which other classes you want accessing them.
+Similarly to how you set a level of access to your possessions, Java controls access, too.
+You want to define the access level for variables, methods, and classes depending on which other classes you want accessing them.

 Java provides 4 levels of access modifiers.
-This means that you can modify access to a variable, method or a class in 4 ways.
+This means that you can modify access to a variable, method, or class in 4 ways.
 These 4 ways are private, public, protected and default.

-These access modifiers can be applied to fields, methods and classes (Classes are a special case, we will look at them at the end of this artice).
+These access modifiers can be applied to fields, methods, and classes (Classes are a special case, we will look at them at the end of this artice).
 Here is a quick overview<sup>1</sup> of what the `Access Levels` are for each `Access Modifier`:

 #### Access Modifiers Table Reference:
 ![Access Modifiers Table](https://i.imgur.com/zoMspyn.png)